apocalypticartcollective/eft/_posts/2025-02-03-Abrasion-Two.md

 'Exactly.'

-Wait, she thought ... no. As much as she liked talking to the Old Gal, liked the way she felt understood by her, there were some conversations that had to be off-limits.
+'Wait,' she thought ...
+'No.' As much as she liked talking to the Old Gal, liked the way she felt understood by her, there were some conversations that had to be off-limits.
 Too much empathy of a certain kind and she might find her world changing in uncomfortable ways.
 Who knows but agreeing that *life could be a little more exciting* might lead to a parade, or worse.
-A largely artificial life was bad enough without artificial people dressed up in costumes clogging main street with floats and plastic happiness to celebrate an idea cooked up by a machine because of something overheard at a bar filled with artificial booze.
+A largely artificial life was bad enough without artificial people dressed up in costumes clogging main street with floats and plastic happiness to celebrate an idea cooked up by a machine because of something overheard in a bar filled with artificial booze.

 Once again, she was feeling tempted to over-share, which often led to excessive displays of emotion.
 And hard on the heels of an emotional outburst was the threat of a violent one.
 And that was never good.
 Might be time to dial it back a bit.
 Or ....